 |Amount per serving|

 |Total Fat 1g||1%|

 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Combine honey, wine, onion, and garlic.
 Heat to boiling.
-Lower heat and simmer 5 minutes.
+Lower heat and simmer for 5 minutes.

 Pour mixture into bowl and cool.
 Strain the wine mixture into dry mustard in a small saucepan, whisking until very smooth.
 Add remaining ingredients.
 Heat slowly, stirring constantly until the mixture thickens.
 Allow it to cool.

 Pour into a non-metal container and cover.
 Refrigerate for at least 2 days to blend flavors.

 - After mixing, let the mustard sit in the refrigerator for two days to ensure you allow the flavors to merge together.